Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

 ---
 # All input controls

-The Input Controls plugin is a set of components you can use to render input controls in your web application.
+The Input Controls component allows you to render input controls in your web application.
 This guide will help you understand how to use different UI components for specific input control types.

 ##  Boolean
 For boolean input controls, use the `checkbox` or the `switch` component.
-As mentioned in the [Input Controls]({{site.baseurl}}/pages/input-controls/basic-usage#panel-definition) guide, you could use the
-`checkbox` for rendering boolean input controls, however, you might want to use the `switch` component instead.
+You can use the `checkbox` for rendering boolean input controls, however, you might want to use the `switch` component instead.

 #### Checkbox
   To define a checkbox component, provide the param as follows: